Freefloat, which handles ICELANTIC, operates Jigatake Ski Resort at the southern end of Hakuba Valley

 On the other hand, Icelantic has a strong image as a core brand, so how did the home country view the move by an import agency that was carrying the brand's name?
 We asked Arai Yu, who serves as the liaison with the home country, about the situation

-"Icelantic is in the freeride genre, and our policy is to make skis that anyone can ride, but not skis for beginners.
+"Icelantic is in the freeride category, and we have a policy of making skis that anyone can ride, but not skis specifically for beginners.

-So when I told our founder, Ben, that we were going to be running Jigatake Ski Resort, I thought he would be angry and ask why we were running such a small ski resort, as it would deviate from the image of our brand.
-But then I received an email saying, 'Just like in America, we need to promote small ski resorts, and it's a good idea to run a ski resort for beginners.'
-Apparently
+So when I told Ben, the founder, that we were going to take over the operation of Jigatake Ski Resort, I thought he would be angry because it would be a departure from the brand's image, saying, 'Why are you taking on such a small ski resort?'
+But then I got an email from him saying, 'Just like in America, it's the small ski resorts that need to be revitalized, and running a ski resort for beginners is a good thing.'

-, Ben himself had skied there once.
-It's rare to find an American ski brand founder who has skied at a tiny ski resort on the edge of Hakuba Valley (laughs).
+Apparently, Ben himself had skied there once.
+It's pretty rare to find the founder of an American ski brand who has skied at a small ski resort on the edge of Hakuba Valley (laughs)."

-Omachi, a city rich in nature, we feel joy in being able to create an environment where we can be close to nature with our own hands.
-Even when renovating the ski resort, rather than rebuilding everything, we want to make the most of what we have and continue in a sustainable way.
+As we are based in the nature-rich city of Omachi, we have a great sense of joy in being able to create an environment where people can connect with nature with their own hands.
+Even when renovating ski resorts, we don't rebuild everything from scratch, but rather make the most of what we have and continue in a sustainable way.
+We

-Riders and staff are using their own hands
+Riders and staff members are taking the initiative

-The two biggest changes were the major renovation of the Kids' Park and the interior of the Center House and other facilities.
-There are many other small, new measures as well, so we'd like to take a look at them one by one.
+The two biggest changes are the major renovation of the kids' park and the interior redesign of the center house and other facilities.
+There are also many other smaller, new initiatives, so let's take a look at them in order.
+All

-All of these changes are largely due to the experience of Yada, who is at the forefront of them all.
-He competed in the Alpine Snowboarding World Cup, and after retiring from competition he worked as an outdoor instructor and photographer.
-He has a history of holding various qualifications, including heavy machinery, and has used this experience to push forward the transformation of the ski resort.
+of these changes are largely due to the experience of Mr. Yada, who is leading the charge.
+He competed in the Alpine Snowboard World Cup, and after retiring from competition, he worked as an outdoor instructor and photographer.
+He has leveraged his background, including his various qualifications in heavy machinery, to drive the transformation of the ski resort.

 "There were many skilled staff and riders around, including myself, so we did most of the work ourselves.
 We particularly worked on the kids' park.
 The slope was tilted, and even the slightest discomfort would make it difficult for beginners to slide down, so we completely eliminated the tilt to make it easier to slide down